-Although Indonesia has paid special attention to address the digital gender divide, it has not taken any actions to adapt its regulatory framework to remote work or platform work, nor has it shown consideration to address intergenerational inequalities.
+Indonesia has partially complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
+Indonesia has adapted its regulatory framework to remote work through setting up a Digital Nomad Visa for foreign remote workers.
+However, it has not taken any actions to adapt its regulatory framework to platform work.
+Notwithstanding, it has shown consideration to address intergenerational inequalities through the Digital Talent Training program.

-Thus, Indonesia receives a score of -1.942
+Thus, Indonesia receives a score of 0.